Madison-Abegglen/100-days-of-code/log.md

 ### Day 1: July 24, 2023

 **Today's Progress:**
-1. Determine Project outline.
-Initialize new repo, connect to Github & update log page.
+1. Determine Project outline
+2. Initialize new repo, connect to Github & update log page.

 **Thoughts:** After 2 days reviewing JavaScript concepts, I've decided my first project will be a Dashboard application.
 I will start with a to-do list feature that can add, remove, and mark tasks as completed.
 With time, I will improve the application with new features: weather widget, and quote widget.
 May progess to adding a spotify player.
 May also implement into a browser extension - we'll see how it goes.
 This will help showcase my ability to build modular & expandable applications.